Coaching and mentoring

 |A coach seeks answers from the coachee and does not offer advice.||A mentor may offer advice, provide opportunities and introduce a mentee to professional networks.|

 - If you think that coaching is for you, you can sign up to this website to search for a coach.
-You'll need to be an employee of a public service organisation or registered charity operating in Wales.
+You will need to be an employee of a public service organisation or registered charity operating in Wales.

 - You'll need to agree to our ethical code for coaching (below).
 A full set of terms and conditions is also available.